-There is one other thing I’d like to point out first: Even though we Americans refrigerate nearly everything, this doesn’t mean that everything actually needs to be refrigerated.
+There is one other thing I’d like to point out first: Even though we Americans refrigerate nearly everything, this doesn’t mean everything needs to be refrigerated.
 See here for 100 foods that don’t require refrigeration.

 Solving that riddle will no doubt reduce your refrigeration needs.

-Also, we’ll be listing the easiest, cheapest, and least technologically-reliant first, and moving toward more conventional and convenient options.
+Also, we’ll list the easiest, cheapest, and least technologically-reliant first, moving toward more conventional and convenient options.

 1. Zeer Pot

-A zeer pot is an evaporative cooler that was invented in the 1990s in Nigeria by Mohammed Bah Abba, though there is evidence of this style of refrigeration going back a couple thousand years to ancient Egypt.
+A zeer pot is an evaporative cooler invented in the 1990s in Nigeria by Mohammed Bah Abba.
+However, there is evidence of this style of refrigeration going back a couple of thousand years to ancient Egypt.